 Putting the above into the calculatoropens in a new tab rates this instead at 7.4 out of 10 (High severity).
 That's in line with many very similar vulnerabilities in the past - for example in npm modulesopens in a new tab, Ruby modulesopens in a new tab, Java modulesopens in a new tab and Wordpressopens in a new tab - and that's a much clearer representation of the real risk here, in my opinion.

 (If there's something I'm missing though that limits the risk or increases the challenge to exploit this, I'd love to hear about it!
-Get in touch)
+Get in touchopens in a new tab)

-I'm not sure of the full reasons why Node is treating this as a low severity (1.9) issue, but I suspect it's due to a simple misunderstanding of the overall exploitability, or the Node team consider protecting against undefined options like this to be out of scope, even though they're widely used and actively supported.
-I've attempted to resolve this myself, but unsuccessfully.
+I'm not sure of the full reasons why Node is treating this as a low severity (1.9) issue, but I suspect it's due to a simple misunderstanding of the overall exploitability, or the Node team consider protecting against undefined

 Credit to them though, while I do disagree with this decision, they have still quickly triaged the report, found the cause, and shipped a fix for the issue.